barabanshek/firecracker/sabre/README.md

 ## Running Sabre demo

+This is more for fun and debug/early testing (before we got unit tests).

 ```
 sudo ./build/sabre/memory_restorator_demo
 ```

 ## Running the microbenchmark

 The microbenchmark is designed to reproduce *Figure 9* from the paper.
-It run Sabre over snapshots of different sparsities (over the specified dataset) and in different modes.
+It runs Sabre over snapshots of different sparsities (over the specified dataset) and in different modes.
 For the best results, use real uVM snapshots as the datasets.

 ```
 # Configure the machine and setup IAA hardware;